You know that

 In fact, every employer who works toward inclusion will find that they’re still learning, no matter how much experience they have.
 Becoming a more inclusive leader is an achievable goal.
 Point them toward our

-guide on inclusive leadership, which contains examples and practical steps to take.
+, which contains examples and practical steps to take.

 If they’re looking for subject-matter knowledge, suggest that they take the free